matttpj/CarND-Path-Planning/writeup_CarND-Path-Planning_P7.md

 ---
 ### Reflection
-The code for Generating Paths is included in file **_main.cpp_**  from line 54 onwards.
-An explanation of how it works is outlined below.
+The code for Generating Paths is included in file **_main.cpp_**.
+An explanation of how the code works is provided below.

 __Localisation >>__ The simulator provides information about position of my car on the track, including: x, y, s, d, theta, yaw, speed